The Bankrate promise

-Fixed-rate mortgages maintain the same interest rate over the life of your loan, which means your monthly mortgage payment always stays the same.
-Fixed loans typically come in terms of 15 years or 30 years, although some lenders allow borrowers to pick any term between eight and 30 years.
+Fixed-rate mortgages maintain the same interest rate over the life of your loan, which means your monthly mortgage payment (the loan principal and interest) always stays the same.
+Fixed loans typically come in terms of 15 years or 30 years, although some lenders offer flexible term lengths.

 Pros of fixed-rate mortgages